Data-Driven Soft Robot Control via Adiabatic Spectral Submanifolds

 We support these observations in Fig.\ref{fig:ise_pareto_arm}a-b, by plotting bar plots for the relative ISE and the Pareto plots comparing ISE with solve times.
 Across all metrics, the 6D aSSM-reduced model offers the lowest ISE $\approx 3 \text{ [m$^2$s]}$ and the lowest average solve time $\approx 1 \text{ [ms]}$.
-The first-order aSSM-reduced approximation has comparable solve times but overall accumulates errors leading to larger ISE due to the model's inaccuracy in the extended target regions.
-The linear Koopman static pregain tracks worse in the extended target regions as the linear approximation is invalid.
-Specifically, the linear Koopman model's limitation becomes evident when it extrapolates to large control inputs, resulting in growing instability in the soft arm's response.
-This instability is counteracted by the controller by clipping the predicted control inputs (see Fig.\ref{fig:cl_arm}c).
-In contrast, our results highlight that nonlinear aSSM-reduced models achieve robust extrapolation accuracy in these regions (see Fig.\ref{fig:cl_arm}a-b), solely relying on their inherent nonlinearity to predict optimal control inputs without requiring corrective control measures.
+The first-order aSSM-reduced approximation has comparable solve times but overall accumulates errors, leading to larger ISE due to the model's inaccuracy in the extended target regions.
+The linear Koopman static pregain tracks worse in the extended target regions because the linear approximation is invalid there.
+Specifically, the linear Koopman model's limitations become evident when it extrapolates to large control inputs, leading to increasing instability in the soft arm's response.
+The controller counteracts this instability by clipping the predicted control inputs (see Fig.\ref{fig:cl_arm}c).
+In contrast, our results show that nonlinear aSSM-reduced models achieve robust extrapolation accuracy in these regions (see Fig.\ref{fig:cl_arm}a-b), relying solely on their inherent nonlinearity to predict optimal control inputs without requiring corrective control measures.
 In Fig.\ref{fig:arm_full}a-c, we also present snapshots of the elastic arm tracking for each model's prediction and display the accumulated normalized ISE\footnote{The ISE is normalized by dividing it by the target's total time and the square of the undeformed arm's length and is denoted as $\overline{\mathrm{ISE}}$.}.

-We have not included comparisons with the zeroth-order aSSM approximation as we known from theory the method is inapplicable to track large target tracks, which we have systematically demonstrated for the soft trunk robot example in Section \ref{sec:cl_trunk}.
-We also note the TPWL method of \citet{tonkens21} cannot be implemented to the elastic arm setup, as the method relies on knowing a finite element model description of the arm which is not readily available.
+We have not included comparisons with the zeroth-order aSSM approximation, as we know from theory that the method is inapplicable to track large target tracks, which we have systematically demonstrated for the soft trunk robot example in Section \ref{sec:cl_trunk}.
+We also note that the TPWL method of \citet{tonkens21} cannot be implemented in the elastic arm setup, as it relies on a finite-element model of the arm, which is not readily available.